-Entering OP BHS NPHS RHS SHS VHS SPHS PV SVS

-9-10-11 24 26 26 26 26 26 28 26 26
+OP BHS NPHS RHS SHS VHS SPHS PV SVS 24 26 26 26 26 26 28 26 26

-12 24 27 27 27 27 27 N/A 26 27

-- 2. Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language; or - 3.
+- 1. Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language. - 2.
 Students who, since 2003-04 and following years, choose to pursue either the College Preparatory or the Career Preparatory accelerated three-year graduation option.
 Students in these two options must earn 18 credits.
 This option does not apply to students entering Pine View School for the Gifted or students electing the International Baccalaureate program or district approved magnet programs with specified program requirements precluding completion in three years.